CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning

 \subsection{Reputation Score Visualization}

-In Figure \ref{fig: ca-imb-suppl}, we present the reputation scores calculated on the CIFAR-10 dataset for a group of five participants ($N=5$).
+In Figure~\ref{fig: ca-imb-suppl}, we present the reputation scores calculated on the CIFAR-10 dataset for a group of five participants ($N=5$).
 The figure illustrates the results at rounds $t=0,~25,~75$, under different data partitioning schemes: (i) homogeneous, (ii) heterogeneous (Dirichlet ($\delta=0.5$)), (iii) imbalanced ($\kappa=0.6, m=1$).
 In the homogeneous setting, participants have similar reputation scores that correlate with the sizes of the datasets they hold.
-Over time, these scores trend downwards as the cross-entropy loss gains prominence over the total distillation loss (Eq. \ref{eq: total-loss}).
+Over time, these scores trend downwards as the cross-entropy loss gains prominence over the total distillation loss (Eq.~\ref{eq: total-loss}).
 The heterogeneous and imbalanced (0.6, 1) scenarios exhibit a similar pattern, where the reputation scores align with the size of the data they possess.
 In the latter scenario, since $\mathcal{P}_1$ holds 60\% of the data, its reputation remains consistent, prompting other participants to engage more actively in collaboration to receive updates from this major contributor.

-It must be noted that even when dataset sizes are identical among participants, as seen in homogeneous ($\mathcal{P}_1$ to $\mathcal{P}_5$) and imbalanced (0.6, 1) ($\mathcal{P}_2$ to $\mathcal{P}_5$) data splitting scenarios, there may be stocahstic variations in data quality resulting in higher reputation scores for some participants compared to others.
+It must be noted that even when dataset sizes are identical among participants, as seen in homogeneous ($\mathcal{P}_1$ to $\mathcal{P}_5$) and imbalanced (0.6, 1) ($\mathcal{P}_2$ to $\mathcal{P}_5$) data splitting scenarios, there may be stochastic variations in data quality resulting in higher reputation scores for some participants compared to others.
 For instance, in Fig. \ref{fig: heatmap-imb06-c}, $\mathcal{P}_3$ is assigned a marginally higher reputation score by the other participants, despite having an identical dataset size as $\mathcal{P}_2$, $\mathcal{P}_4$, and $\mathcal{P}_5$.

-\subsection{Remaining Results of Table \ref{tab:performance-study-noofparticipantsv3-part1}}
+\subsection{Remaining Results of Table~\ref{tab:performance-study-noofparticipantsv3-part1}}

-This section presents the continuation of our analysis on the collaboration gain and spread (MCG, CGS) for CIFAR-10 and CIFAR-100 datasets using our proposed algorithm.
-Table \ref{tab:performance-study-noofparticipantsv3-part1} provided data for scenarios with $N \in \{5, 10\}$ participants.
-In this continuation, as detailed in Table \ref{tab:performance-study-noofparticipantsv3-part2}, we include the results of the scenario when $N=2$ participants.
+This section extends our analysis of collaboration gain and spread (MCG, CGS) for the CIFAR-10 and CIFAR-100 datasets using our proposed algorithm.
+While Table~\ref{tab:performance-study-noofparticipantsv3-part1} focused on scenarios with $N \in \{5, 10\}$ participants, the additional results presented in Table~\ref{tab:performance-study-noofparticipantsv3-part2} cover the scenario with $N=2$ participants.
 This study provides further insight into the performance dynamics under a smaller number of participants and complements the study shown in Table~\ref{tab:performance-study-noofparticipantsv3-part1}.